ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Continuation

+If the helper does not recognize the task ID, then it aborts preparation with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.

-The helper continues with preparation for a report share by combining the leader's input message in `AggregateContinueReq` and its current preparation state (`prep_state`).
+Otherwise, the helper continues with preparation for a report share by combining the leader's input message in `AggregateContinueReq` and its current preparation state (`prep_state`).
 This step yields one of three outputs:

 1. An error, in which case the input report share is marked as invalid.